 - Road construction within the development

 This section will be updated when there are timely, unusual and important updates to the construction project that may temporarily inconvenience neighbors.
-While there is nothing to report currently, check back for updates if and when they arise.

 What to Expect